barborahomolova/Had/README.md

 # snake-game
 Snake game using JavaScript.
-This project uses canvas drawing using HTML and JavaScript.
+This project uses canvas drawing using HTML and vanilla JavaScript.